HumanMovementNeuroscience/HMN-2025-Spring-course/README.md

 ### Poster Assignment

 At the end of the semester, you will present (individually or with a group, depending on your preference) a poster at a Symposium event designed to mimic a poster presentation session at a scientific conference.
 This Symposium will be attended by all 10+ sections of Biol2299 - It’s super fun!
-Your poster assignment is the Big Assignment for this course.
+Your poster assignment is the Big Assignment for this course, but don't worry about it.
+You'll be fine :)

 ## Other Assignments